Current Students

 If you are willing to continue searching for work in Japan

-Students seeking job opportunities in Japan may apply to change their status of residence to “Designated Activities” if certain qualifications are met. (with the exception of auditors, non-degree students, or research students)
+Students seeking job opportunities in Japan may apply to change their status of residence to “Designated Activities” if certain qualifications are met.

 If you are scheduled to be employed in Japan

-Your “College Student” status of residence is only valid during your period of enrollment.
+Your “Student” status of residence is only valid during your period of enrollment.
 Your status will be terminated after graduation, so be sure to complete the procedures to change your status of residence.
 Please inquire your prospective employer for the specifics of the procedure.
+If there is an open period between graduation and employment, inquire either your prospective employer or the Immigration Bureau to either leave the country or change your status of residence.

 If you are planning to continue your studies